TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 Our project focuses on enhancing robotic grasping and carrying abilities by leveraging existing sensors to gather information about an object's mass-distribution.
 Our project explores these methods to enhance robot learning, enabling robots to better understand and manipulate objects.

 To test our method we created a simulation in [Pybullet](https://pybullet.org/), where a robot arm must balance a cube on a pole.
-Below is a visualisation of the environment we tested our methods in.
+Below is a visualisation of this situation.

 <div style="text-align: center;">
     <img src="BalanceCube.png" alt="The Cube" width="500">